-Are you doing everything you can to ensure your customer experience is as smooth as possible?
+Are you doing everything you can to ensure that your customer experience is as smooth as possible?

-But for now, let’s cover the different kinds of customer service available and take a look at which options are most effective to give your customers what they want and need.
+In this article, we’re going to cover the different types of customer service available and take a look at which options are most effective in giving your customers what they want and need.

 - Phone: 36% of customers

 - In-person/on-site support: 18% of customers (though worth noting that this is less of a preference for customers and moreso something they’d be willing to do)

 What’s also important to note is that different demographics like age hugely affect customer preference.
 While it’s important to understand what customers generally want, you must focus on what specific demographics prefer and what they’re looking for:

 - Younger customers: Higher value is placed on customer service via social media and online communication channels, with 52% of millennials preferring live chat.
 They also appreciate quick response times and 58% expect to be able to engage with a brand whenever they choose.4 Focus on pleasing millennials because 74% of them would switch to a different service or brand if they encountered poor customer service.5

 - Older customers: Alternatively, customers from an older generation tend to prefer phone calls.
 Providing knowledgeable service agents is key, with 40% of consumers over 55 believing that informed representatives are the most important customer service factor.6

 There is one consistent preference across all demographics that’s important to remember: the ability to speak to a real person.

 While self-service has seen a rise in popularity, 59% of customers still want some form of person-to-person contact out of their customer service.
 So regardless of which customer service types you elect to include in your service strategy, always consider how you can ensure you’re matching your customers with highly-skilled, qualified agents.